-Policy IV.C.4: Requirements and Eligibility for Graduation

-Graduation and Commencement
+Policy IV.C.
+4. Requirements and Eligibility for Graduation Graduation and Commencement

 The College will grant degrees and academic certificates only to students who have earned at least 50% of the required credit hours for a degree or academic certificate in residence.
 Credits awarded for experiential learning can be counted towards the residency requirement.
-In order to qualify for a degree or certificate a student must attain a minimum grade point average of 2.0 and satisfy all requirements of their degree or certificate.
+In order to qualify for a degree or certificate a student must attain a minimum G.P.A.of 2.0 and satisfy all requirements of his/her program of study.